 Did you know that simple, creative art activities are a great way to help your child’s development?
-Drawing, painting and sculpting develops children’s fine motor skills, meaning how well they use their hands.
+Drawing, painting and sculpting develops children’s fine motor skills, meaning the coordination of small muscles.
 It also encourages inventiveness and sharpens critical thinking skills.

 Here are some tips to help your child get the most of out of the visual arts:

-Taking your children to a museum or local art gallery can help them develop language skills.
-As they look at the artwork, talk about it with them and watch their minds expand.
+A visit to a local museum or art gallery can help your children develop language skills.
+Talk about the artwork as you look at it together and watch their minds expand.
 For example, you can ask your young child, “What shapes and colors do you see?” or “What do you like or not like about this piece of art?”

 You can ask an older child, “What kind of story do you think the artist wanted to tell?” or “How would you tell the story if you were the artist?”